dylanbrandtner/CarND-Advanced-Lane-Lines-P4/README.md

 ### Improved results

 In code block 32, I combined the above improvements into a new video pipeline, and applied it to the videos.
-I also added some updates to the text on screen so the viewer could see when frames were being dropped for the left and right lanes, and could see when the pipeline had been reset.
+I also added some updates to the text on screen so I could see when frames were being dropped for the left and right lanes, and could see when the pipeline had been reset.

 #### Project Video Improved Result